Skip to main content

 Research Interests and Honors

-Prior to arriving to Chapel Hill, I was an Andrew W. Mellon Postdoctoral Fellow in the “Cultures of Conservation” initiative at the Bard Graduate Center in New York City.
+Before arriving to Chapel Hill, I was an Andrew W. Mellon Postdoctoral Fellow in the “Cultures of Conservation” initiative at the Bard Graduate Center in New York City.
 There, my research and teaching centered on an ethnographic project at the Lower East Side Tenement Museum in which I documented the preservation process of the Museum’s 19th-century tenement apartment building—a study that relates issues of historic preservation, immigrant social history, heritage management, and museum practice in the reconciliation of physical and cultural conservation needs.
-This study led to my current project in which I examine the preservation strategies of several “alternative” house museums and the significance of material collection and recreation at each site.
+This study led to my current project, examining the preservation strategies of several “alternative” house museums and the significance of material collection and recreation at each site.

 My book, Framing Sukkot: Tradition and Transformation in Jewish Vernacular Architecture (Indiana University Press, 2017), emerged from 16 months of ethnographic fieldwork in a multiethnic, working-class neighborhood of South Tel Aviv, Israel, a dense urban environment being challenged by socio-economic changes.
 In that neighborhood, I studied the temporary ritual dwellings that residents built for the annual Jewish festival of Sukkot.
-Documenting the material construction and decoration of these structures, and their ritual use and interpretation, I learned about locally- and culturally-distinct notions of community, home, homelessness, and belonging.
-I examined the role of ritual in the formation and fragmentation of a multicultural society not only in Israel, but in Bloomington, Indiana and Brooklyn, New York as well.
+Documenting these structures’ material construction and decoration, and their ritual use and interpretation, I learned about locally- and culturally-distinct notions of community, home, homelessness, and belonging.
+I examined the role of ritual in forming and fragmentation a multicultural society not only in Israel but in Bloomington, Indiana, and Brooklyn, New York.

 In my teaching, I emphasize ethnographic fieldwork, multimedia public and academic projects, and collaboration with cultural institutions and local communities.